 Yes, ASQ Online allows the ability for data to be transferred from one school/district to another.
-Send the request to kansasicc@ksde.org.
+Refer to the tip sheet Create Classrooms for Transferring Child Records for instructions.
 Districts may determine locally whether they will screen children who enroll after the September 20 Count Day.